 Professional summary - Ensure the first area at the top of your resume is a "summary of experience" and includes specific applicable experience as opposed to generalities.

 Consider using words from the job description or posting so that applicant tracking systems (ATS) can recognise them and make a match.
 This area of your resume should be designed to prove your value proposition and differentiate you from your competition — and shouldn’t list objectives.

 Career objective - In this section reference your career objective back to the job applied for to give an indication of what you are looking for in your next career move, with an overview of your key achievements.

-Work experience - This should be listed in chronological order, beginning with the most recent.
+Work experience - This should be listed in reverse chronological order, beginning with the most recent.
 Include employer names, positions held and primary responsibilities.
 Use language like “managed” or “oversaw” as recruiters and hiring managers react better to this terminology.